cloudnative-pg/cloudnative-pg/docs/src/security.md

 !!!
 Seealso "About the 4C's Security Model"
-    Please refer to ["The 4C’s Security Model in Kubernetes"](https://www.enterprisedb.com/blog/4cs-security-model-kubernetes) blog article to get a better understanding and context of the approach EDB has taken with security in Cloud Native PostgreSQL.
+    Please refer to ["The 4C’s Security Model in Kubernetes"](https://www.enterprisedb.com/blog/4cs-security-model-kubernetes) blog article to get a better understanding and context of the approach EDB has taken with security in CloudNativePG.

 ## Code

-Source code of Cloud Native PostgreSQL is *systematically scanned* for static analysis purposes, including **security problems**, using a popular open-source linter for Go called [GolangCI-Lint](https://github.com/golangci/golangci-lint) directly in the CI/CD pipeline.
+Source code of CloudNativePG is *systematically scanned* for static analysis purposes, including **security problems**, using a popular open-source linter for Go called [GolangCI-Lint](https://github.com/golangci/golangci-lint) directly in the CI/CD pipeline.
 GolangCI-Lint can run several *linters* on the same source code.